-- (4) the date or dates for conferences before trial, a final pretrial conference, and trial; and - (5) any other matters appropriate in the circumstances of the case.
+- (4) the date or dates for conferences before trial, a final pretrial conference, and trial; - (5) provisions for discovery of electronically stored information; - (6) any agreements the parties reach for asserting claims of privilege or asserting that certain material is protected as trial-preparation material after the material has been produced; and - (7) any other matters appropriate in the circumstances of the case.
 Any scheduling order shall be issued as soon as practicable.
-Once a scheduling order is issued, the schedule set thereby shall not be modified except by leave of court upon a showing of good cause. - (c) Subjects to be discussed at pretrial conferences.
-The participants at any conference under this rule may consider and take action with respect to - (1) the formulation and simplification of the issues, including the elimination of frivolous claims or defenses. - (2) the necessity or desirability of amendments to the pleadings; - (3) the possibility of obtaining admissions of fact and of documents which will avoid unnecessary proof, stipulations regarding the authenticity of documents, and advance rulings from the court on the admissibility of evidence; - (4) the avoidance of unnecessary proof and of cumulative evidence; - (5) the identification of witnesses and documents, the need and schedule for filing and exchanging pretrial briefs, and the date or dates for further conferences and for trial;
+Once a scheduling order is issued, the schedule set thereby shall not be modified except by leave of court upon a showing of good cause. - (c) Subjects to Be Discussed at Pretrial Conferences.
+The participants at any conference under this rule may consider and take action with respect to - (1) the formulation and simplification of the issues, including the elimination of frivolous claims or defenses; - (2) the necessity or desirability of amendments to the pleadings; - (3) the possibility of obtaining admissions of fact and of documents that will avoid unnecessary proof, stipulations regarding the authenticity of documents, and advance rulings from the court on the admissibility of evidence; - (4) the avoidance of unnecessary proof and of cumulative evidence; - (5) the identification of witnesses and documents, the need and schedule for filing and exchanging pretrial briefs, and the date or dates for further conferences and for trial: - (6) the advisability of referring matters to a magistrate or master;

-- (6) the advisability of referring matters to a magistrate or master; - (7) the possibility of settlement or the voluntary use by all parties of extrajudicial procedures to resolve the dispute, including mediation conducted pursuant to the Alabama Civil Court Mediation Rules; - (8) the form and substance of the pretrial order; - (9) the disposition of pending motions; - (10) the need for adopting special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties, difficult legal questions, or unusual proof problems and; - (11) such other matters as may aid in the disposition of the action.
+- (7) the possibility of settlement or the voluntary use by all parties of extrajudicial procedures to resolve the dispute, including mediation conducted pursuant to the Alabama Civil Court Mediation Rules; - (8) the form and substance of the pretrial order; - (9) the disposition of pending motions; - (10) the need for adopting special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties, difficult legal questions, or unusual proof problems; and - (11) such other matters as may aid in the disposition of the action.